chtrembl/azure-cloud/petstore/10-configure-b2c-for-petstoreapp-identity-management/README.md

 1. Create an Azure Active Directory B2C Tenant and configure an App Registration

+> 📝 Please Note, I've called my tenant "RHODYPETSTORE" (rhody being short for Rhode Island, and the original name of the Azure Pet Store).
+You can however use anything you prefer.

 Head to Azure Portal https://ms.portal.azure.com and search for Azure Active Directory B2C and select Create.
 This will allow us to create a new Directory/Tenant which we will use to manage our user's of the Azure Pet Store Spring Boot Application.

 You should see something similar to the below image: